 In short, the 12 Rules for Life is intriguing rather than excellent, disjointed rather than fluid, page-stopper rather than a page-turner, and so meandering it’s hard to remember the point behind most chapters.

 Yet, he is a unique and original thinker, of which there are not many.
 That makes him worthy of the effort to read—you likely won’t get this take on things anywhere else.
-Further, from a Chrstian viewpoint, there are few if any mainstream thinkers who integrate biblical concepts so thoroughly into their analysis.
-This is a book that every Christian leader should read—not because Peteerson will affirm your beliefs, but he will challenge and deepen them.
+Further, from a Christian viewpoint, there are few if any mainstream thinkers who integrate biblical concepts so thoroughly into their analysis.
+This is a book that every Christian leader should read—not because Peterson will affirm your beliefs, but he will challenge and deepen them.